Gleoman/GildedRose-Refactoring-Kata/README.md

 	- cannot increase in quality above 50 when incrementing in units of 3
 	- decreases in quality to 0 when sell_in value reaches 0

-I then used these tests as a perimeter to guide my refactoring and subsequently the development of new functionality.
+I then used these tests as a perimeter to guide my refactoring and subsequently the development of the new conjured items functionality.

 ---